 - What were your key takeaways or lessons learned?

-This is my favorite interview, a drawn-out variation of the question “Where do you see yourself in five years?”
+Part two is a drawn-out variation of the question “Where do you see yourself in five years?”
 We like to understand a candidate’s career goals as well as some of their personal goals and values.
 This allows us to mutually decide with a candidate if the job at CareerPlug will help them fulfill their aspirations.

-For each category, we then ask: What does “awesome” look like in this category in the next five years?
+For both career and life (anything outside of work-life that people are comfortable sharing), we ask: What does “awesome” look like in this category in the next five years?
 How do you envision this happening?
-Why is this important to you?
 How would you feel if you achieved this?

-We write notes from this interview on our whiteboard walls, with the interviewer (usually myself) documenting as the candidate answers.
-We close the interview by asking “Given what you know about this job and CareerPlug, can you see yourself accomplishing these goals with us?”
+We typically share our screen and write notes from this interview, with the interviewer (usually myself or another member of the HR team) documenting as the candidate answers.
+We close the interview by asking, “Given what you know about this job and CareerPlug, can you see yourself accomplishing these goals with us?”

 We wrap up our hiring process with a few more internal steps.
 First, we always conduct a reference check for final stage candidates, aiming for three with a strong preference for past supervisors.

-We also do an internal step we call The Case.
+We also do an internal step we call the Candidate Defense.
 This is where it all comes together.
 From the Ideal Candidate Profile and job description to the assessments and interview notes, the hiring manager gathers everything and presents the candidate to our leadership team.

 The hiring manager makes the case for why this person is the right fit for the role.
 We share our feedback, ask probing questions, and sometimes play devil’s advocate.
 This is designed for the hiring manager to feel confident in their hire and ensure they’ve evaluated everything most important to the role.

 Finally, we give the candidate an offer.
-We try to do this in person when possible so we can present the full offer and be there for their reactions and questions.
+We try to do this in a virtual meeting so we can present the full offer and be there for their reactions and questions.
 We believe in leading with our best offer and don’t negotiate with candidates.
-This helps us stay equitable as well as have early, transparent conversations about compensation so we don’t get blindsided at this stage.
+This helps us stay equitable as well as have early, transparent conversations about compensation (we include compensation on all job postings!) so we don’t get blindsided at this stage.

 We take our hiring seriously, and it can feel intense on paper (and sometimes in practice).
 However, overwhelmingly we hear from candidates that they love our process.

 Hiring for a company that provides hiring software is a unique position, but it makes all of us put that much more commitment and care into our hiring and treat it as a priority.
-The result has been a lean team of dedicated, hard-working people who live our core values and have helped us build one of the best places to work in Austin.
+The result has been a team of dedicated, hard-working people who live our core values and have helped us build one of the best places to work.